-4.4.9 MEDIA RELATIONS
+4.6.9 MEDIA RELATIONS

 The project team engaged with local and statewide media to communicate where project stakeholders could obtain information about the project.
 The project team made project spokespeople available for interviews on request at each of the public meetings, including at the kick-off, scoping, preliminary alternatives, and reasonable alternatives meetings.
 Press kits were provided to reporters and editors upon request.
 The contents of the press kits included press releases, background information, fact sheets, maps, and public meeting handouts.
 Press releases were distributed to 52 media outlets statewide to announce an upcoming public meeting.
-As of June 30, 2018, 63 news stories were published or broadcasted in local and statewide media during the EIS process.
+As of April 28, 2019, 80 news stories were published or broadcasted in local and statewide media during the EIS process.

-4.4.10 ADVERTISING
+4.6.10 ADVERTISING

-Paid advertising methods are used to increase awareness of the project and drive people to the project website for more information.
+Paid advertising methods were used to increase awareness of the project and drive people to the project website for more information.

-- Public service announcements Public Service Announcements (PSAs) were disseminated to the media with the objective of raising awareness about issues related to SCDOT infrastructure projects with a specific tie-in to the I-20/26/126 project. - Radio and print advertising Billboards, back of buses, radio, and newspaper advertising were used to market project initiatives and to ensure time-sensitive messages were conveyed broadly and effectively to residents and stakeholders.
+- Public service announcements Public Service Announcements (PSAs) were disseminated to the media with the objective of raising awareness about issues related to SCDOT infrastructure projects with a specific tie-in to the I-20/26/126 project. - Radio and print advertising Billboards, radio, and newspaper advertising were used to market project initiatives and to ensure timesensitive messages were conveyed broadly and effectively to residents and stakeholders.